 - In 2012, Dordon Primary School converted to academy status as part of the Community Academies Trust.
-We work closely alongside schools who are also members of the Trust. - Since converting, Dordon has undergone significant refurbishment and the schools offers a warm and inviting atmosphere. - We have a large playing field with a running track and rounders pitch. - The playground wraps around the school building and there is a tyre park.
+We work closely alongside schools who are also members of the Trust. - Since converting, Dordon has undergone significant refurbishment and the schools offers a warm and inviting atmosphere. - We have a large playing field with a running track and rounders pitch. - The playground wraps around the school building and has recently undergone significant improvement with the addition of gym equipment and new playground markings.